“To ensure good health: eat lightly, breathe deeply, live moderately, cultivate cheerfulness, and maintain an interest in life.” -William Londen

 3-The Knee to Chest Stretch is great for working your lower back, hips, and hamstrings.

 Lie on your back with both legs extended.
-Pull your left knee toward your chest while keeping the right leg straight and your back flat on the floor.
+Pull your left knee toward your chest and keep the right leg straight with your back flat on the floor.
 Hold for 30 seconds and repeat with the other leg.

 4-The Figure Four Stretch is great for stretching hips, glutes, lower back, and hamstrings.

 Lie on your back.
 Cross your right foot over your left thigh and bend your left knee.
 Hold the back of your left leg and gently pull it toward your chest and hold.
 Switch sides and repeat.

 The Yoga Cobra Pose